NSBM-SPM-2021/github-basics-prushothman/README.md

 https://acunetix-test.atlassian.net/jira/software/projects/BOY/boards/1

-# Running the project locally⚡
+# Running the project locally🛠️

 Download this repository and then on the root folder run